gope392/ffmpeg/README.md

 # ffmpeg
-Script to compile ffmpeg on Ubuntu 22.04
+Bash Script to compile ffmpeg on Ubuntu 22.04